zenobio93/seat-docs/docs/admin_guides/role_based_access_control.md

 # Role Based Access Control

 ## Introduction
-SeAT supports configuring user access control by means of [Role-based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control).
+SeAT supports configuring user access control by means of [Role-based Access Control].
 This allows for SeAT administrators to granularly control who has access to what based on which roles a SeAT user has.

 ## Definitions
 This section aims to clear up the definitions used in the SeAT RBAC (Role-based Access Control) implementation.